guidanoli/yadsl/README.md

-# yadsl - Yet Another Data Structure Library
+# yadsl - Yet Another Data Structures Library
 [![Build Status](https://travis-ci.com/guidanoli/yadsl.svg?branch=master)](https://travis-ci.com/guidanoli/yadsl)

 This is a repository for toy projects that sparked from the Analysis of Algorithms (INF1721) lectures given by Eduardo Sany Laber, professor at PUC-Rio.
 I hope it comes to any help to you.
 Feel free to contribute to the repository too.